 Conceptually, both the source energy and the CO2 emissions of fuel substitution occurs in two parts.
 First, there are the direct changes in source energy and CO2 emissions which occur when a measure is implemented.
 This change is represented by an increase in sector-wide emissions resulting from the fuel substitution measure’s new gas or electric load.
 Second, there is a utility response to the direct change in the electric generation supply portfolio.
 When the electric or natural gas grid experiences an increase in source energy or CO2 emissions from increased load, the electricity providers must re-optimize their renewables portfolio to achieve sector emissions goals.
 It is assumed that all investor-owned utilities will achieve the emissions targets mandated by the IRP proceeding and California legislation.
 The source energy and CO2 emissions factors used in the Fuel Substitution Test should reflect the combined effect of both the direct change and the utility response to this change.

 The following methodology description details the determination of annual source energy and CO2 emissions factors for use in the fuel substitution test.
 As a visual aid, Figure 1 below illustrates the two parts of the CO2 emissions impacts from fuel substitution measures.
-For this example, we assume an electricity load increase, but the inverse response would be expected from an electricity load decrease, including a corresponding change in the generation supply portfolio.
+This examples shows an electricity load increase, but the inverse response would be expected from an electricity load decrease, including a corresponding change in the generation supply portfolio.

 Figure 1: Conceptual approach to estimating electricity emissions from fuel substitution measures